These days, we see an enormous increase in numbers, of those who wish to

 dearly, does not mean he or she is of quality to bring into the world,

-the next generation of his or her breed.
+the next generation.
 A large number of animals

 alive today, do have genetic and other problems, and if bred, only

-produce more and more with the same problems.
+produce more with the same defects.
 There are only two types of breeders.
 The

 irresponsible and the responsible.
 I'll leave it up to anyone reading